davidbrownell/LegacyInformation/README.md

 3) In S3 Browser, download all of the data under the `Backup` directory to your local machine.
 This will take a long time to complete.
 The location on your local machine is referred to as `<S3 backup location>` in the remainder of this document.

-4) Follow the instructions at https://github.com/davidbrownell/FileBackup to begin using FileBackup.
+4) Download and unzip a FileBackup release from https://github.com/davidbrownell/FileBackup/releases/latest.
 The installed location will be referred to as `<FileBackup location>` in the remainder of this document.

 5) Using KeePass, search for the `Backup` entry in `Dave's Passwords.kbdx`.
 This password will be referred to as `<encryption password>` in the remainder of this document.

 6) Run this command line in `<FileBackup location>` to restore all of the backed up information:

-`uv run FileBackup offsite restore "<S3 backup location>" --dir-substitution D\:=C\: --encryption-password <encryption password>`
+`FileBackup offsite restore "<S3 backup location>" --dir-substitution D\:=C\: --encryption-password <encryption password>`

 ## Brownell Bootstrap